If the server resources are tight, how will the PID log show when the AnQiCMS process is killed by the system OOM (Out Of Memory)?

 ...

-While the AnQiCMS process is killed due to OOM, the guard script will find that the original PID does not exist (orps -efUnable to find), and it will try to restart it.
-At this time,check.logthe following exception pattern will appear:
+Once the AnQiCMS process is killed by OOM, the guardian script will find that the original PID does not exist (orps -efUnable to find, and will try to restart it.
+At this time,check.logAn abnormal pattern will appear in it:

 20240723 10:03:01 anqicms PID check: 1 # 进程正常运行